 “Lots of these markets will continue to grow over the years, as western markets mature and growth is leveling,” said Guy Bisson, TV research director at IHS Screen Digest in London.
 “Russia, Turkey, Latin America are moving from a small offer of TV or cable to a large choice of channels and new pay-TV platforms.”

 Once a format is sold to a particular country, the reformatted script and production are almost always overseen by a representative of the U.S. companies.

 “We will have a consultant on each show who spends a fair amount of time in that territory,” said Andrew Zein, senior vice president of creative format development and sales at Warner Bros.
 International TV Production.
-(TWX) “Pre-production is the most important time and we want to see location, designs, casting.”
+(TWX:US) “Pre-production is the most important time and we want to see location, designs, casting.”